Super Bowl headliners Chiefs and 49ers ready to take centre stage | Flashscore.com

 ELITE LEVEL

-Like the 49ers, Kansas City has well equipped offensive arsenal but Mahomes's go to guy in clutch situations is Kelce.
+Like the 49ers, Kansas City has well well-equipped offensive arsenal but Mahomes's go to guy in clutch situations is Kelce.

 The Pro-Bowl tight end may currently be making more headlines as Swift's boyfriend but on the field is a dangerous game changer.